computer-geek64/trotline-reel/docs/progress.md

 ## Thursday 3/14/19
 * Conducted further research into volume calculations
+* Developed crank system with gears that adds efficiency/mechanical advantage to the reeling process
 * Watched SkillsUSA Awards Ceremony in class
-* Developed crank system with gears that add efficiency/mechanical advantage to the reeling process

 ## Friday 3/15/19
 * Compiled progress for the past two weeks